-Coffee giant Starbucks aggressively forms alliances with places like medical facilities, airports and other locations to provide coffee service to their customers.
+Coffee giant Starbucks aggressively forms alliances with places like medical facilities, airports, and other locations to provide coffee service to its customers.
 Visitors recognize the added value and appreciate the convenience of having brands they recognize readily available.
-The Starbucks strategy has increased their overall brand awareness and many local and regional companies can easily develop a similar strategy.
+The Starbucks strategy has increased its overall brand awareness and many local and regional companies can easily develop a similar strategy.

 3) Broaden Product and Service Offerings

-If you already have a loyal customer base and would like to broaden your product line you may benefit by aligning yourself with a company who offers complimentary products.
-A good example might be a company who provides computer service partnering with a company who offers audio visual services.
+If you already have a loyal customer base and would like to broaden your product line you may benefit by aligning yourself with a company that offers complementary products.
+A good example might be a company who provides computer service partnering with a company that offers audiovisual services.